 Adipotide is designed for targeting specific blood vessels, supplying body fat (adipose tissue)with blood.

-feeding on these vessels.
+The process results in a shrinking on your vessels, forcing the fat cells to start feeding on these vessels.
 All that mechanism leads to an apoptosis, which is a form of PCD that normally occurs in multicellular organisms.
 Typically, there are 2 receptors where adipotide binds: prohibitin and ANXA2.
 These are found in your blood vessels, and they accomplish the role of supplying your white adipose tissue.

 This formula must be injected and it works by killing fat cells.
 When fat cells die, there is a decrease in volume within subcutaneous fat.
 This triggers weight loss.
 With Adipotide, cells are killed selectively, in a programmed fashion.
 They die because they are deprived of vital nutrients.